How much does a WordPress website cost?

 As you can see, WordPress is an incredible platform with a free basis, however, this doesn’t truly represent the cost of a WordPress website.

-WordPress costs depend on whether you opt for WordPress.com, most likely Business, or WordPress.org.
-You will need to consider additional costs versus functionality.
+WordPress costs depend on whether you opt for WordPress.com (most likely Business) or WordPress.org.
+You'll need to consider additional costs versus functionality.

 Compare WordPress website design costs